TwoRingSoft/Pippin/Sources/PippinTesting/README.md

 [![Cocoapod](http://img.shields.io/cocoapods/v/PippinTesting.svg?style=flat)](http://cocoapods.org/pods/PippinTesting)

-A collection of extensions to simplify some tasks for testing and to make test code more readable.

-## TODO
+## Extensions

+Functions on `XCUIApplication` and `XCUIElement` that help write test code that is simple and stable.

-- Robot pattern foundations
+## Robot

+A base type to help implement the robot test pattern that helps isolate test code for each area of an app.